lilianweng/lil-log/_posts/2018-05-05-implementing-deep-reinforcement-learning-models.md

     Q[s, a] += alpha * (r + gamma * max_q_next * (1.0 - done) - Q[s, a])
 ```

 Most gym environments have a multi-dimensional continuous observation space (`gym.spaces.Box`).
 To make sure our Q dictionary will not explode by trying to memorize an infinite number of keys, we apply a wrapper to discretize the observation.
-The concept of [wrappers](https://github.com/openai/gym/tree/master/gym/wrappers) is very powerful, with which we are capable to customize observation, action, step function, etc. of a env.
+The concept of [wrappers](https://github.com/openai/gym/tree/master/gym/wrappers) is very powerful, with which we are capable to customize observation, action, step function, etc. of an env.
 No matter how many wrappers are applied, `env.unwrapped` always gives back the internal original environment object.

 ```python
 import gym